Portugal breaks hottest May day record as Europe swelters in heatwave - MyJoyOnline

 Audio By Carbonatix

 Ministers in France are meeting to assess the country's preparedness for heatwaves, while tennis number one Jannik Sinner bowed out of the French Open after suffering from the heat.
-Meanwhile, Italian authorities have issued a red heatwave alert for the capital, Rome, where it could top out at 32C on Thursday.
+Meanwhile, Italian authorities issued a red heatwave alert for the capital, Rome, where it topped out at 32C on Thursday.

 The heatwave is forecast to continue into the weekend, with Germany, Spain and Switzerland having also faced unusually hot conditions.

-Parts of Portugal will peak above 35C on Thursday and Friday before the heat begins to recede, according to the nation's meteorological office.
+Parts of Portugal will peak above 35C on Friday, before the heat begins to recede, according to the nation's meteorological office.

-French Prime Minister Sébastien Lecornu chaired a ministerial meeting on Thursday afternoon to develop a readiness plan for extreme heat events, including combatting forest fires and ensuring adequate water supplies over the summer.
+French Prime Minister Sébastien Lecornu chaired a ministerial meeting on Thursday afternoon to develop a readiness plan for extreme heat events, including combating forest fires and ensuring adequate water supplies over the summer.

-Baccalaureate exams - the French equivalent of A-levels - will continue during the heatwaves, despite some schools having to shut their doors due to inhospitable temperatures inside.
+Baccalaureate exams - the French equivalent of A-levels - will continue during the heatwaves, despite some schools having to close their doors due to uncomfortably high temperatures inside.

 Education Minister Édouard Geffray told BFMTV that exam centres would be able to choose rooms with the most shade, adding that exams would go ahead "simply because the students are prepared and... there is also a schedule according to which they expect their results".

-The decision has attracted criticism from education unions and teachers, with one telling French radio of teachers "forced to bring in their own fans".
+The decision has attracted criticism from education unions and teachers, with one telling French radio that teachers "forced to bring in their own fans".

 Seventeen departments of France - in the north-west, as well as Paris - are under an orange alert, indicating people should be "very vigilant" about the weather.

-Temperatures are expected to reach 33C in Paris on Thursday, and top out at 34C on both Saturday and Sunday.
+Temperatures reached 33C in Paris on Thursday, and are expected to top out at 34C on Saturday and Sunday.

 Police have announced measures to ease traffic in the capital until Saturday, including only allowing lower-emission cars on roads and lowering speed limits.
 A single fare for the entire public transport network will be offered at the same time.